CEMeNT-PSAAP/CEMeNT-PSAAP.github.io/_members/ryan_mcclarren.md

 ---
 ## Education

-* B.S.E., Nuclear Engineering and Radiological Sciences, University of Michigan, 2003
+* Ph.D.
+Nuclear Engineering and Radiological Sciences, University of Michigan, 2007
-* M.S.E., Nuclear Engineering and Radiological Sciences, University of Michigan, 2004
+* M.S.E.
+Nuclear Engineering and Radiological Sciences, University of Michigan, 2004
-* Ph.D., Nuclear Engineering and Radiological Sciences, University of Michigan, 2007
+* B.S.E.
+Nuclear Engineering and Radiological Sciences, University of Michigan, 2003

+## Biography

+Professor McClarren’s research has been published in engineering, physics, mathematics, and statistics journals.

+His particular areas of interest are particle transport (neutrons, x-rays, and friends), uncertainty quantification, and high-energy density physics.